-Richard W. Rahn is a senior fellow of the Cato Institute and the Chairman of the Institute for Global Economic Growth, and serves on the editorial board of the Cayman Financial Review.
+Richard W. Rahn is Chairman of the Institute for Global Economic Growth, and serves on the editorial board of the Cayman Financial Review.
 He also writes a syndicated weekly economic column which is published in The Washington Times, Newsmax and many other places.

 Dr Rahn served for two terms (2002-2008) as the first non-Caymanian member of the Board of Directors of the Cayman Islands Monetary Authority, which regulates the world’s largest offshore financial center.
 In the 1980s, Dr. Rahn was the Vice President and Chief Economist of the Chamber of Commerce of the United States, Executive Vice President and Board member of the National Chamber Foundation, and was the editor-in-chief of the Journal of Economic Growth.
 Previously, he was the Executive Director of the American Council for Capital Formation.
 In 1990-1991, he served as the U.S. co-chairman of the Bulgarian Economic Growth and Transition Project.
 In 1982, President Reagan appointed Dr. Rahn as a member of the Quadrennial Social Security Advisory Council.
 During the 1988 Presidential campaign, he was an economic advisor to President G.H.W.
 Bush.

 In 1990, Dr. Rahn founded the Novecon companies, which included Novecon Financial Ltd., Novecopter, and Sterling Semiconductor (now owned by Dow Corning).
 He continues to serve on boards of private companies.